iaanimashaun/hailstone_calculator/README.md

 ## AWS Lambda Deployment

 - Deploy the AWS Lambda function using `make build_push` then `make terraform_apply`.
-- Configure necessary environment variables in the `.env` file.
 - Ensure AWS credentials are configured.

-## Further Development

-- Complete and test Azure terraform infrastructure and deployment
-- Use pull request to main branch to trigger Pre-prod and Prod deployment
-- Consider Other CICD tools like Jenkins
-- Error handling